Avast SecureLine VPN Review (2019) - Good Antivirus, Bad VPN

 There were a few things that I really liked about Avast SecureLine VPN.

-However, the VPN still has room for improvement.
+The VPN still has room for improvement in other areas.

 Avast SecureLine VPN offers a good basic service, but it still costs more than some of the top VPNs on the market that come with more advanced features.